-Using a portfolio tracker is a great way of keeping up to date with your finances - the best ones will use open banking to track the status of your investments in order so you can know in seconds how they're all doing without logging into individual platforms or checking valuations.
+Using a portfolio tracker is a great way of keeping up to date with your finances - the best ones will use open banking to track the status of your investments in order so you can know in seconds how they're all doing without logging into individual platforms or checking your holding valuations.

 This is all fully automated, and means that you can track not only cryptocurrencies individually, but also external crypto wallets, crypto prices and other asset classes such as stocks that are held elsewhere.